WTW-IM/es-components/packages/es-components/src/components/containers/table/ResponsiveTable.md

 `ResponsiveTable` will adapt a column-based table layout for smaller screens.
-You'll also need to add `data-label='[column name]'` on table cells to associate them with column names.
+You'll also need to add `data-label='[column name]'` on a `th` in each row to associate them with column names.
 Accepts all `Table` props.

-Due to the way ResponsiveTable hides the normal `thead` on small screens and displays each column in its own block, row-based table headings don't work well with this component.
+Due to the way ResponsiveTable hides the normal `thead` on small screens and displays each row in its own block, row-based table headings don't work well with this component.

 ### Responsive Table